Flea Allergy Dermatitis in Dogs and Cats

 What happens to the body?

-What are the signs?
+What are the signs and symptoms?

-What you can do to help?
+What can you do to help?

-Allergies are immune based; therefore keeping your pet in top health with a well supported immune system will help to lessen the severity of the reaction.
-This can be done by a good healthy diet, boosting the immune system using herbs, homeopathy and supplements such as fish oils.
-Also keeping your pet happy and stress free.
+Allergies are immune-based.
+Therefore, keeping your pet in top health with a well-supported immune system will help lessen the reaction's severity, which can be done by a good healthy diet and boosting the immune system using herbs, homeopathy and supplements such as fish oils.
+Also, keep your pet happy and stress-free.